wp-plugins/contact-form-7-paypal-add-on/readme.txt

 WP Plugin is an offical PayPal Partner based in Boulder, Colorado.
 You can visit WP Plugins website at [wpplugin.org](https://wpplugin.org).
 Various trademarks held by their respective owners.

+Note: This plugin works with both the old and new Contact Form 7 interface.

 = Contact Form 7 - PayPal Integration Add-on Features =